Jessica Cucinelli, Master of Marine Management candidate

 Shen Molloy: Master of Resource and Environmental Management candidate

 WWF-Canada Research Intern: Reducing the impacts of single-use plastic on the marine environment

 Marine debris, specifically in the form of plastic pollution, is pervasive in the marine environment.
 It has been found on remote islands far from any human habitation, and at the greatest depths of the ocean.
 Microplastics, which form when larger pieces of plastic degrade, are even making their way into the seafood we eat.
-From entanglement to ingestion, marine debris has created a new anthropogenic threat to our oceans.
-Marine debris is garnering international attention.
+From entanglement to ingestion, marine debris has created a new anthropogenic threat to our oceans and is garnering international attention.
 The United Nations Sustainable Development Goal 14: Life Below Water aims to, “By 2025, prevent and significantly reduce marine pollution of all kinds, in particular from land-based activities, including marine debris and nutrient pollution.”
-Canada is beginning to take notice of this issue, banning microbeads at the beginning of 2018, but more work is needed to stem the tide of plastic pollution entering our oceans.
+Canada is beginning to take notice of this issue, banning microbeads at the beginning of 2018, and committing to phasing out harmful single-use plastics (SUPs) by 2021, but more work is needed to stem the tide of plastic pollution entering our oceans.